BenHenderson09/OpenMatrixLib/README.md

 - mean() : returns a 1-dimensional array with the mean-average of each row.

 # Contributing
 Feel free to contribute, clean up some code or suggest some new features.
 It will always be appreciated.
+To start developing just use the OpenMatrixLib_dev folder, thanks.